Azure/osdu-data-load-tno/README.md

 __Step 2__

-Load data to an OSDU instance by executing the Deployment Script created by `Step 1`.
+Load data to an OSDU instance by executing the Template Spec created by `Step 1`.

 Estimated Time: 45 minutes